faelgabriel/elixircd/README.md

 - **WEBIRC**: Provide real IP addresses of clients connecting through a gateway. ❌
 - **WHO**: Extended to allow clients to request additional information. ❌

-## Developer
+## Developer Setup

 ElixIRCd is written in Elixir, so you'll need to have Elixir and Erlang installed on your machine.

-We recommend using [asdf](https://asdf-vm.com/) to easily install and manage the required Elixir and Erlang versions.
-Once you have asdf installed, you can easily install the required Elixir and Erlang versions by running:
+We recommend using [asdf](https://asdf-vm.com/) to easily install and manage the required versions.

-### asdf
+### Install Dependencies with asdf

+First, install `asdf` by following the instructions on the [asdf website](https://asdf-vm.com/).
+Then, add the necessary plugins and install the required versions:

 ```bash
 asdf plugin-add erlang